classgraph/classgraph/README.md

 }

 // The following two MatchProcessor variants are available if you need to know
-// which classpath element (i.e. which directory or zipfile) that the match was
+// where on the classpath the match was found (the absolutePath object is a path
-// found within.
-(File classpathElt is the root for relativePath.)
+// on a regular filesystem or a ZipFileSystem for jarfile classpath elements).

 @FunctionalInterface
 public interface FileMatchProcessorWithContext {
-    public void processMatch(File classpathElt, String relativePath,
+    public void processMatch(Path absolutePath, String relativePath,
-        InputStream inputStream, int inputStreamLengthBytes) throws IOException;
+        InputStream inputStream, long inputStreamLengthBytes) throws IOException;
 }

 @FunctionalInterface
 public interface FileMatchContentsProcessorWithContext {
-    public void processMatch(File classpathElt, String relativePath,
+    public void processMatch(Path absolutePath, String relativePath,
         byte[] fileContents) throws IOException;
 }